watertap-org/watertap/docs/technical_reference/flowsheets/oaro.rst

 ------------

 Osmotically assisted reverse osmosis (OARO) is a nonevaporative membrane-based desalination technology that can treat high-salinity brines.
-Compared to conventional reverse osmosis (RO), a saline sweep is added to reduce the pressure difference across the membrane as well as enhance water transport.
+Compared to conventional reverse osmosis (RO), a saline sweep is added to reduce the osmotic pressure difference across the membrane as well as enhance water transport.
 This OARO flowsheet include numbers of `OARO <https://watertap.readthedocs.io/en/latest/technical_reference/unit_models/osmotically_assisted_reverse_osmosis_0D.html>`_ units, pumps, energy recovery devices (ERDs) and a